Invest in Yourself: Put Your GI Bill® Benefit to Work at General Assembly

 Your benefits will depend on a few different factors.
 We encourage you to contact the U.S. Department of Veteran Affairs (VA) for more information and to learn about your education benefits eligibility.

 For non-college degree programs that are based on clock hours, GI Bill® usage depends on the cost of tuition, which is billed as a percentage of the annual cap.
 For example, the VA’s calculator takes the annual cap and divides it by number of days in the year to determine a daily cost of GI Bill® benefits.
 (Note: The VA uses a 30-day month formula regardless of how many days are in the current month).
-For non-degree schools like GA, the annual cap is $23,671.94 from August 1, 2018–July 31, 2019.
-This translates to the VA equating $65.76 per one day of GI Bill® education benefits.
+For non-degree schools like GA, the annual cap is $24,477 from August 1, 2019–July 31, 2020.
+This translates to the VA equating $67.99 per one day of GI Bill® education benefits.

-To calculate the cost of your GI Bill® for the Immersive course you’re considering, the VA divides the total tuition costs by the daily costs ($65.76) to determine how many days of a GI Bill® education benefit a program uses.
-We’ve provided a cheat sheet below to help with the math.
+To calculate the cost of your GI Bill® for the Immersive course you’re considering, the VA divides the total tuition costs by the daily costs ($67.99) to determine how many days of a GI Bill® education benefit a program uses.

 Will I qualify for and receive a housing allowance?